-Community building is at the heart of our work and we feel is closely tied to our purpose for creating.
-We feel the element of collaboration has the ability to further connect people to public artwork in a meaningful and unique way, but most importantly, it connects us all to each other in a safe, intentional space.
+Community building sits at the heart of our practice.
+Collaboration connects people to public artwork in a lasting way, but more importantly, it connects us to one another within a safe, intentional space.

 Anon’s community project at the CANVAS Gala offered the opportunity for anyone and everyone to experience creating beautiful art.
 Rather than simply observing his work, Anon warmly invited everyone to actively participate in the creation of an exquisite composition.
 The concept was a powerful message of synergy for both the artist and the viewer as we were no longer isolated into one category or the other.
 The project awakened event attendees as it evoked loving energy and feelings of connectedness and empowerment among all...